 A hole in the heart is a nonmedical term for a type of congenital heart defect.
-There are many types, and most are present from birth.
+There are many types of holes in the heart, and most are present from birth.
 Almost 7 out of 10 infants born with a hole in the heart survive into adulthood.

 Rarely, holes in the heart can form after birth.
 For example, they can develop during a heart attack or after a medical procedure.
 Atrial septal abnormalities, where a hole develops in the heart’s septum, are